coronensis/tort/README.md

 ## Demonstration Video

-Take a look at the file "tetris_machine.mov" which shows the device in action.
+Take a look at the file "tetris_device.mov" which shows the device in action.
 Sorry for the quality.
 It clip was shot standing, without a tripod and having the board on my kitchen table :)